Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer/installation-and-deployment.md

 ![Client](/static/assets/on-premise/images/installation/client.png)

-Read and accept the license to ship the selected client libraries, and then click Next.
+Read and accept the license to ship the selected client libraries, and then click `Install`.

 After the installation process is completed, you can launch the application by clicking `Launch Application`.